Multi-Fidelity Active Learning with GFlowNets: Related Work

 \section{Related Work}

 Our work can be framed within the broad field of active learning (AL), a class of machine learning methods whose goal is to learn an efficient data sampling scheme to accelerate training \citep{settles2009alsurvey}.
 For the bulk of the literature in AL, the goal is to train an accurate model $h(x)$ of an unknown target function $f(x)$, as in classical supervised learning.
-However, in certain scientific discovery problems, which is the motivation of our work, a desirable goal is often to discover multiple, diverse candidates $x$ with high values of $f(x)$.
-The reason is that the ultimate usefulness of a discovery is extremely expensive to quantify and we always rely on more or less accurate approximations.
-Since we generally have the option to consider more than one candidate solution, it is safer to generate a set of diverse and apparently good solutions, instead of focusing on the single global optimum of the wrong function.
+However, in certain scientific discovery problems, which motivate our work, a desirable goal is often instead to discover multiple, diverse candidates $x$ with high values of $f(x)$, as discussed in \cref{sec:intro}.

-This distinctive goal is closely connected to related research areas such as Bayesian optimisation \cite{garnett2023bo} and active search \citep{garnett2012activesearch}.
-Bayesian optimisation (BO) is an approach grounded in Bayesian inference for the problem of optimising a black-box objective function $f(x)$ that is expensive to evaluate.
-In contrast to the problem we address in this paper, standard BO typically considers continuous domains and works best in relatively low-dimensional spaces \citep{frazier2018bo}.
-Nonetheless, in recent years, approaches for BO with structured data \citep{deshwal2021structuredbo} and high-dimensional domains \citep{grosnit2021hdbo} have been proposed in the literature.
-The main difference between BO and the problem we tackle in this paper is that we are interested in finding multiple, diverse samples with high value of $f$ and not only the optimum.
+Our work is also closely connected to Bayesian optimisation \citep[BO,][]{garnett2023bo,snoek2015scalablebo}, which aims at optimising a black-box objective function $f(x)$ that is expensive to evaluate.
+In contrast to the problems we address in this paper, standard BO typically considers continuous domains and works best in relatively low-dimensional spaces \citep{frazier2018bo}.
+Nonetheless, in recent years, approaches for BO with structured data \citep{deshwal2021structuredbo,papenmeier2023mixedbo} and high-dimensional domains \citep{grosnit2021hdbo} have been proposed in the literature.
+The main difference between standard BO and the problem we tackle in this paper is that we are interested in finding multiple, diverse samples with high value of $f$ and not only the optimum.
+Recent work by \citet{maus2022diversebo} has proposed a variant of traditional BO to find diverse solutions.